WakeRealityDev/SizeMeUp/README.md

 README
 ======
-This is an example app for [my](https://twitter.com/botteaap) "Embracing Fragmentation" talk that Hugo Visser gave at Apps World, [Mobile Down South](http://www.mobiledownsouth.nl/8/sprekers.html#HugoVisser) and earlier at [mdevcon](http://mdevcon.com/2012/01/10/hugo-visser/).
+This is an example app for [Hugo Visser's](https://twitter.com/botteaap) "Embracing Fragmentation" talk that he gave at Apps World 2013, [Mobile Down South](http://www.mobiledownsouth.nl/8/sprekers.html#HugoVisser) and earlier (2012) at [mdevcon](http://mdevcon.com/2012/01/10/hugo-visser/).

 The app shows the screen class, dpi, the screen size and the available space or view size  of an Android in both pixels and device independent pixels (dips).